mlafeldt/chef-runner/README.md

 * `metadata.rb` - must define the cookbook's name
 * `Berksfile` - must define all required cookbook dependencies

-When using chef-runner with [Vagrant], make sure you have Vagrant version 1.3.4 or higher.
+When using chef-runner with [Vagrant], make sure you have a recent version of Vagrant installed.

 To give you an example, the [Practicing Ruby cookbook][pr-cookbook] is known to work well with chef-runner.